FENECON Home 20 & 30 assembly and operating instructions

 |

-4. Press the enclosed cable lugs onto the conductors.
+4. Press the enclosed cable lugs onto the cores.
 Alternatively, use other suitable cable lugs.
 The screw diameter of 5 mm must be observed here. |

 5. Connect the cables to the connections provided (ON-GRID/OFF-GRID).
 Use the enclosed nuts for this and tighten to 2-3 Nm. |

-9. Fasten the cable gland to the Inverter.
+9. Fasten the cable gland to the inverter.
 Tighten the screws with 3-4 Nm. |

-10. Checking the connection area of the folding transformer. |
+10. Checking the connection area of the split-core CTs. |

 The maximum current carrying capacity is 120 A per phase. |